|The 20th Anniversary of the US Capitol Dedication of the Bust of Louis Kossuth|

 A wreath-laying ceremony at the Kossuth Bust concluded the event.
 [Additional Photos] also courtesy of Dr. Imre Nemeth

-AHF 100 YEARS DISPLAYS
+AHF 100 YEARS DISPLAY

 "the house of Habsburg-Lorraine, perjured in the sight of